Automotive oddity website,

 Benrus Clocks for MoPar Applications

 When it comes to the unusual accessories offered on Chrysler product cars in the 1950s the steering wheel watch has to rate very high on the oddity scale!
 Not only was it quite costly, $49.95 compared to approx.$12-15 for a dash mount clock.
 But it was also impractical!
 One reason is since the unit was not driven by electric power the face was not illuminated at night.
 Sure the hands and primary numbers were treated with that early glow in the dark stuff but it did not work that well.
 Another reason is that when you were taking a corner telling the time could be a challenge.
-One of the pitches they used to sell the clock is that its Swiss movement was much more accurate than that of the factory installed clock.
-And the central mounting location.
+One of the pitches they used to sell the clock is that its Swiss movement was much more accurate than that of the dash clock.
+And the central mounting locationmade it more visible.
 I would have to say that this is true.
-But is it really worth more than twice the price of the in dash clock?
+But is it really worth more than twice the price of the dash clock?

 There are two basic versions of steering wheel clock that were offered by Chrysler corp.
 (MoPar) the first was introduced on Feb.
 3 1954 was the Moparmatic and would fit the 53 models also.
-MoPar part # These could be factory or dealer installed.
-And were very easy to install simply grasp the horn ring center and turn counter clockwise 1/4 turn and remove the original horn ring center and install the watch with the opposite action.
+These could be factory or dealer installed and were very easy to install simply grasp the horn ring center and turn counter clockwise 1/4 turn and remove the original horn ring center and install the watch with the opposite action.
 There were 5 different names applied to the first version Moparmatic, Chryslermatic, Desotomatic, Dodgematic and Plymouthmatic.
-I would have to say that the one for the Dodge is the rarest version since dodge changed its horn ring design in 1955 and eliminated the round removable center medallion this option was only available in 1953-54 for the dodge line.
-This makes the Dodgematic the rarest of all of the steering wheel clocks.
+I would have to say that the one for the Dodge is the rarest version since Dodge changed its horn ring design in 1955 and eliminated the round removable center medallion this option was only available in 1953-54 for the dodge line.
+This makes the Dodgematic the rarest of all of the steering wheel clocks, I have never seen one.
 Next would be the Plymouthmatic since $50.00 was a pretty steep price for a Plymouth buyer to pay relative to the cost of the car.
 The Chrysler and Desoto versions probably are about the same with the Moparmatic being the most common.
-Of course common is not a relative term when it comes to these as they do not show up very often.
-The first style offered by Benrus was a 15-jewel 8-day unit the face could be turned to wind the watch and there was also a red pointer on the face of the crystal that could be used to monitor elapsed driving time.
+Of course "common" is not a relative term when it comes to these as they do not show up very often.
+The first style offered by Benrus was a 15-jewel DK14 movement and the crystal could be turned to wind the watch and there was also a red pointer on the face of the crystal that could be used to monitor elapsed driving time.
 A small button at the eleven o'clock position was used to set the time.
 By depressing this button and rotating the face the time could be set.
-Because of the different sizes of holes in the center of the horn rings there were adapters available to make them fit.
-This first style was used until 1956 when the new style was introduced.

 "Second Generation Benrus"